teolandon/tmux-hackernews/README.md

 This will display the headline next to date and time, without any formatting.

 ### Formatting
 The headline format string should be substituted by a headline from [Hackernews](https://news.ycombinator.com).
-Headlines are cut off at a character limit specified in the file `vars.conf`, under the variable `max_chars`.
+Headlines are cut off at a character limit specified in the tmux user option `@headline-max-chars`.
 Headlines to be shown are picked from the current top 30 stories in the frontpage every 2 hours, and cycle around until new ones get pulled, meaning that the displayed headline increments every 4 minutes.
 Customization will be included in a future update.

 ## Customization
 `tmux-hackernews` uses tmux user options as customization variables.
 Simply set them to what you want in your `.tmux.conf` file, as such: